 In 1984, Harry Ford retired from his role as college president, having led the school through the major facility changes of the 1960s and 1970s.
-He was briefly replaced by Thomas Schwartzburg before Neil J. Hoffman was appointed president in 1985.
-Schwartzburg before Neil J. Hoffman was appointed president in 1985.
-Schwartzburg have architecture program of Cogswell College, a historic San Francisco college undergoing restructuring, and used it to establish their own undergraduate architecture program.
-This program, as well as the design program, moved to leased space in San Francisco in 1987, marking the beginning of the college's expansion into that city.
+He was briefly replaced by Thomas Schwartzburg before Neil J. Hoffman was appointed president in 1985.150 Also in 1985, CCAC purchased, for \$1.00, the architecture program of Cogswell College, a historic San Francisco college undergoing restructuring, and used it to establish their own undergraduate architecture program.151 This program, as well as the design program, moved to leased space in San Francisco in 1987, marking the beginning of the college's expansion into that city.